dockpanelsuite/dockpanelsuite_docs/themes/basics.rst

 By `Lex Li`_

-This page shows you the basics about DockPanel Suite themes.
+This page shows you the basics about DockPanel Suite themes (2.11+).

 .. contents:: In this article:
   :local: